Michael A. Taylor Player Props: Twins vs. Guardians

 Michael A. Taylor At The Plate

-- Taylor is batting .204 with five doubles, seven home runs and nine walks.
+- Taylor is hitting .201 with five doubles, seven home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.